Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

 where $a, b \in k, a, b \not=0$.
 Then $D^2 = aD$, that is, $D$ is 2-closed.
 Note that $D$ has a pole of order 1 along the divisor defined by $x=0$, a pole of order 3 along the divisor defined by $x=\infty$ and a pole of order 2 along the divisor defined by $y=0$.
 Moreover $D$ has isolated singularities at $(x,y)= (0,0), (\infty, 0)$.
-As in the case of supersingular Enriques surfaces of type $\tilde{E}_8$, we blow up the points of isolated singularities of $D$ and those of associated vector fields, and finally get a vector field without isolated singularities.
+As in the case of supersingular Enriques surfaces of type $\tilde{E}_8$, we successively blow up the points of isolated singularities of $D$ and finally arrive at a vector field without isolated singularities which we will denote by $D$ again.
 The configuration of curves is given in Figure \ref{D8C}.

 Here $F_0$, $E_1$, or $E_2$ is the proper transform of the curve defined by $y=0$, $x=0$, or $x=\infty$, respectively.